-Session replay videos are simply recordings of your visitors interacting with your interface.
-You get to watch them go through the interface anonymously, and can therefore glean insight that may not be available from a more conscious user test or any attitudinal metrics.
+In session replay videos, you get to watch users go through the interface anonymously, and can therefore glean insight that may not be available from a more conscious user test or any attitudinal metrics.

 Why is it important to record what your user does?